Livestock carrier

-A livestock carrier is a large ship used in the live export of sheep, cattle and goats.
-They are specially built new or converted from container ships.
+A livestock carrier is a seagoing vessel for the transportation of live animals.
+Typically it is large ship used in the live export of sheep, cattle and goats.
+Livestock carriers may be specially built new or converted from container ships.

+Their use is controversial, primarily due to effects on farm animals alongside disease risks.
+Animal welfare and animal rights groups have criticized livestock carriers and many call for a ban.

 Livestock carriers

-Seagoing vessels modified or purpose-built for the transportation of live animals.